jaymoh21/jaymoh21/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mainajamesm2@gmail.com
+If you have any feedback, please reach out to me at mainajamesm2@gmail.com

 ## Support